developer-zebra/developer-zebra-site/src/datawedge/6-7/guide/input/barcode/index.md

 **To edit Decoder parameters**:

-&#49;. **From the Profile being edited, tap Decoder params** as highlighted below.
+&#49;. **From the Profile being edited, tap Decoder params** as highlighted below.<br>
 A list of Decoders appears similar to the image in Step 2, below.
 <img style="height:350px" src="decoder_params.png"/>
 <br>